Girls of Promise

 WFA's Girls of Promise program is a one-day conference designed to introduce eighth-grade girls to careers in ESTEM (economics, science, technology, engineering, and math) fields and amazing women role models at a critical time in their development.

 There are no conferences scheduled for Spring 2014.
 WFA's Board of Directors is currently assessing the program in an effort to strengthen it.
-Announcement of plans for 2014 will occur in early to mid-December.
+Announcement of plans for 2014 will occur in mid-January.

 WFA's Girls of Promise conferences are only successful because of the amazing women and men who choose to share their time and talent with the next generation of women leaders.
 Learn about Local Committee and conference volunteer roles.